Skip to content

 PPV and Additional Revenue Pricing

-Most creators never discover the full revenue potential sitting on top of their subscription income.
 Your subscription price is one lever.
-PPV, tips, and custom content often generate equal or greater revenue for creators who learn to use them strategically.
+PPV, tips, and custom content often generate equal or greater revenue for creators who use them strategically.
 See our detailed OnlyFans PPV strategy guide for the complete system.

 PPV Pricing Guidelines

-When you price PPV content based on the value the subscriber perceives rather than how long it took to create, your unlock rates naturally improve.
+When you price PPV content based on perceived value rather than production time, unlock rates naturally improve.

 Custom Content Pricing